San Miguel River near Nucla Colorado

 Best flows

 Use the Placerville trend as the common planning anchor.
-Stable or slowly easing summer flow is the best fit for upper-river trout tactics; runoff surges, storm color, or hot low water should move you to cooler headwater choices or another drainage.
+Stable or slowly easing summer flow is the best fit for upper-river trout tactics.
+Runoff surges, storm color, or hot low water should move you to cooler headwater choices or another drainage.

-When to skip
+When to leave

 Skip the trip when runoff or wood hazards turn the river reactive, when lower-river heat threatens trout handling, when access around private ground is unclear, or when you really need a simpler tailwater day instead of a reach-management problem.